syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/entityframework.md

 documentation: ug
 ---

-# Connecting SQL data to Blazor DataGrid Component using Entity Framework
+# Connecting SQL data to Blazor DataGrid using Entity Framework

 This section describes how to connect and retrieve data from a Microsoft SQL Server database using [Entity Framework ](https://learn.microsoft.com/en-us/ef/core/) and bind it to the Blazor DataGrid component.